 Since bacterial pneumonia can develop as a complication of the flu, getting an annual flu shot may prevent pneumonia.

-In addition to bacteria, pneumonia can also be caused by viruses and fungi.
+In addition to bacteria, viruses and fungi can also cause pneumonia.
 Regardless of the cause, symptoms of pneumonia are often similar.

-According to the Cleveland Clinic, symptoms of bacterial pneumonia tend to be more severe than viral pneumonia and often come on suddenly.
-Symptoms of viral pneumonia tend to come on slower and are similar to the flu at first.
+According to the Cleveland Clinic, symptoms of bacterial pneumonia tend to be more severe than viral pneumonia and can come on suddenly.
+Symptoms of viral pneumonia tend to develop more slowly and are more similar to the flu at first.

-One way to tell the difference between viral and bacterial pneumonia is a mucus sample.
-A mucus sample is coughed up or sucked out of the lungs and analyzed under a microscope to determine if any bacteria are present.
+One way to tell the difference between viral and bacterial pneumonia is a mucus sample, also called a sputum sample.
+A person coughs up a mucus sample, or a doctor obtains one from the lungs during a bronchoscopy.

-Supportive treatment for pneumonia, such as oxygen and fever-reducing medicine is often the same whether the cause is viral or bacterial.
-The main difference in treatment is that antibiotics are needed to treat bacterial pneumonia.
+Supportive treatment for pneumonia, such as supplemental oxygen and fever-reducing medicine, is often the same regardless of the cause.
+The main difference in treatment is that antibiotics are for treating bacterial pneumonia but are ineffective for viral pneumonia.